How to Land an Airplane

 Questions

-2. Jeff Lewis a full-time journalist and TV host.
-Is this correct or wrong?
+Hang glider.
+Jeff Lewis a full-time journalist and TV host.
+Is this right or wrong?

-3. Is the flight simulator exactly like (identical) to a real cockpit?
+Drone.
+Is the flight simulator exactly like (identical to) a real cockpit?

-4. Do experienced pilots still have to train on flight simulator?
+Biplane, Monoplane.
+Do experienced pilots still have to train on flight simulators?
 If yes, what do they train for?

-5. Jeff shows viewer how to take off, cruise, and land an airliner.
+Helicopter.
+Jeff shows viewers how to take off, cruise, and land an airliner.
 True or false?
 What is the first thing that Jeff does in the cockpit?

-8. What are the main features of controlling an airplane?
+Passenger Plane.
+What are the main features in controlling an airplane?

-A. I am a pilot.
+Boeing.
+I am a pilot.
 I have flown on an airplane.
 Yes or no?
+Do you know anyone who is a pilot or former pilot?

-B. Would you like to be a pilot?
-Did you dream of becoming a pilot as a child?
+Airbus.
+Would you and your friends like to be a pilot?
+Did you and your friends dream of becoming a pilot as a child?

 Comments are closed.